The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Secondary Variable Dependences

 \subsection{Angular Dependency}

 One of the features that distinguishes the CCQE-like, $W^2$, and SF estimators from the other methods is that they include angular information in their calculation, in contrast with the proton-based and calorimetric methods which purely utilize the kinetic (or total) energies of final state particles, irrespective of their directions.
 Fig.~\ref{fig:BiasPlotsAngle} shows the fractional bias and variance as a function of lepton scattering angle $\theta$.
 The bias calculation reveals the improvement made to the purely muon kinematics method by accounting for the invariant mass of the full final state, as the muon kinematics increasingly underestimates the neutrino energy as the scattering angle increases.
 At very large angles the interaction will be highly inelastic making the quasielastic approximation inaccurate, leading to large bias.
-The $W^2$ method overall performs well in this test as the bias is very close to flat as a function of lepton angle, while all other estimators trend downward.
+We also see a degradation of performance of the estimators according to the variance calculation at large angles.
+The $W^2$ method exhibits a flat bias, while all other estimators trend downward, though this may be offset by the worse resolution than the calorimetric and SF methods displayed by the variance calculation.